 Hi, my name is Robert Geller.
 I am a consumer bankruptcy attorney in the Tampa Bay area.
-And I want to tell you how you can deal with protecting yourself from credit or harassment.
-There are certain laws in the state of Florida and in federal laws that protect you from credit or harassment.
-One of the federal laws is the fair debt collection practices act.
-The fair debt collection practices act requires that all creditors treat you with dignity, fairness, respect, and they must be truthful to you.
+I want to tell you how you can deal with protecting yourself from creditor harassment.
+There are certain laws in the state of Florida and in federal laws that protect you from creditor harassment.
+One of the federal laws is the Fair Debt Collection Practices Act.
+The FDCP Act requires that all creditors treat you with dignity, fairness, respect, and they must be truthful to you.

-You, ask you, after you ask them to stop, you can bring a claim against the creditor for violation of the automatic stay.
-Finally, once you get your bankruptcy discharge, which comes in a chapter seven, about three months after you follow or in the chapter 13, three to five years after you file, once you get your bankruptcy, discharge, the creditors continue to try and collect from you, or are they trying to garnish you or they try and Sue you or they harass you under the bankruptcy law.
-You can bring a claim against the creditor for violation of the bankruptcy discharge.
+Finally, you’ll get your bankruptcy discharge.
+This comes, in a chapter 7, about three months after you file, or, in chapter 13, three to five years after you file.
+Once you get your bankruptcy discharge, creditors might try and collect from you, garnish you, sue you, or harass you.
+Under bankruptcy law, you can bring a claim against the creditor for violation of the bankruptcy discharge.
 Again, my name is Robert Geller, and if you need any information about bankruptcy, please click on the link.
 We’ll be glad to provide you information.
 I want to help you build a bridge to a brighter future.
 Thank you.